nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the buyer at the specified `INDEX`.
 * The index refers to the index number shown in the **displayed buyer list**.
-* The index must be a positive integer: 1, 2, 3, …​
+* The index must be a positive integer: 1, 2, 3, …​​.
+If the index is not a positive integer, the error message shown will be `invalid command format`.
 * The index cannot exceed the displayed list's range.

 Examples: